 Things to Consider:

-The package deals offered with the Go Los Angeles Card are of very good value if you plan to visit the attractions within the package anyway but the packaged deals aren’t as flexible as some of the other offerings by Smart Destinations may be.
+The package deals offered with the Go City Los Angeles Pass are of very good value if you plan to visit the attractions within the package anyway but the packaged deals aren’t as flexible as some of the other offerings by Go City could be.

 This pass allows you to create your own theme park vacation by choosing only the attractions you want to go to.
 It’s like an a la carte menu.
 You can buy as many or as few attractions you want.